0xAX/asm/content/asm_3.md

 	;; base for multiplication
 	mov rcx,  10
 __repeat:
-	;; Check the first element in the given string by comparison it with the NUL terminator (end of string). cmp [rsi], byte 0
+	;; Compare the first element in the given string with the NUL terminator (end of string). cmp [rsi], byte 0
-	;; If we reached the end of the string return from the procedure.
+	;; If we reached the end of the string, return from the procedure.
 The result is stored in the rax register. je __return
 	;; Move the current character from the command line argument to the bl register. mov bl, [rsi]